sendinblue/APIv3-ruby-library/docs/ProcessApi.md

 opts = {
   limit: 10, # Integer | Number limitation for the result returned
-  offset: 0 # Integer | Beginning point in the list to retrieve from.
+  offset: 0, # Integer | Beginning point in the list to retrieve from.
-}
+  sort: 'desc' # String | Sort the results in the ascending/descending order of record creation }

 begin